 Figure 6.X.2.1-1: Initiating message and data transfer procedure

 0. The AIoT Device decides to trigger an initiating message based on some conditions, e.g. the AIoT Device needs to report AIoT data such as sensing data detected, the time for periodic reporting arrives, or the AIoT Device moves to a new position.
 In this stage the AIoT Device has no serving AIOTF available.

+Editor’s note: Whether using registration like procedure instead of this initiating message procedure is FSS.

 1. The AIoT Device sends the initiating message to the NG-RAN.
 The initiating message includes the AIoT Device ID information, optional pending data transfer indication.